 I was not looking forward to leaving Syria.
 I leave a little more of my heart there every time I visit.
 I knew though, that this particular trip would be very taxing.
 We were in Latakia and had only had a couple of hours sleep when we where driving through the desert in the wee small hours of the morning.
 My leather jacket, which I had offered to Janice in such a cavalier manner earlier, was now tightly wrapped around me.
 I was so grateful at this point that she had declined it.
 It was freezing, well, it was probably just a bit nippy but I was coming down with a cold and couldn’t get warm.

-As we came into Damascus, on the morning of the 21st of October, I heard a mortar, I checked my watch, it was 7.45am as we edged close to our hotel they continued, a couple very close indeed.
+As we came into Damascus on the morning of the 21st of October I was woken by a mortar, I checked my watch it was 7.45am as we edged closer to our hotel the explosions continued, a couple very close indeed.
 These were accompanied with a hail of bullets.
 I counted 6 mortar blasts before 8.00am … Good morning Damascus!